djscheuf/journeymans-blog/source/_posts/reverse-before-you-rewrite.md

 Assume that Variables are indicatively named.

-You may request clarification when you encounter ambiguity, after you have logged open questions in addition to the business rules you can evidentally capture.
+You may request clarification when you encounter ambiguity, after you have logged open questions in addition to the business rules you can evidently capture.

 ## Constraints
 - Business rules include things like: